 Are you a teacher passionate about ensuring access to high-quality, standards-aligned PK-12 science, mathematics, or ELA curricular materials for Massachusetts students and educators?

 - A highly selective leadership opportunity for outstanding Massachusetts teachers interested in deepening their knowledge of curricular quality & alignment and contributing to the development of resources that affect students and the teaching profession.

-- An opportunity for teachers to expand their influence without leaving the classroom and to play a leading role in upholding quality for their colleagues by engaging in curriculum review panels during one semester of the 2018-2019 school year.
+- An opportunity for teachers to expand their influence without leaving the classroom and to play a leading role in upholding quality for their colleagues by engaging in curriculum review panels during the 2019-2020 school year.

-- Curriculum Fellows work in panel teams and are guided through a systematic review of existing evidence on the quality & alignment of core curricular materials.
+- CURATE Fellows work in panel teams and are guided through a systematic review of existing evidence on the quality & alignment of core curricular materials.

 How does it work?

 The Massachusetts CURATE Fellowship convenes over the course of one semester during the 2019-2020 school year.
 Fellows receive 9 hours of professional development on the CURATE rubrics & curriculum review process and then meet 4-6 times as a panel to collaboratively conduct systematic reviews of existing research and evidence on core curricular materials.
 By engaging in the CURATE process, teachers gain deep insight into the quality and alignment of a variety of curricular materials to Massachusetts Curriculum Frameworks.